MichaelYoDev/.config/README.md

 # 🛠️ MichaelYoDev's Dotfiles

-My personal macOS dotfiles — highly customized for a fast, keyboard-driven, minimal workflow with clean visuals and a cohesive theme (Rose Pine inspired).
+My personal macOS dotfiles, customized for a fast, keyboard-driven, minimal workflow with clean visuals and a cohesive theme (Rose Pine inspired).
 This repo includes configs for terminal tools, desktop enhancements, media, and automation.

 ---